ItzDerock/youtube-downloader-website/README.md

   </a>
 </p>

 > A simple webapp that uses yt-dlp to download youtube videos.
+> This application is designed for personal backups or anything that falls under fair use!
+> Do not use this to download anything that might infinge on copyrights.

 ### ✨ [Demo](https://dl.derock.dev)